HERMES-DKZ/OpenRefine-humanities/episodes/03-exploring-data.Rmd

 1. First, look through a few rows in the `Artist` column and identify whether any cells contain more than one artist.
 These are usually separated by a comma (`,`) in the MoMA dataset.
 2. Switch to **Records view** (at the top left of the grid, choose “Show as: Records”).
 This makes it easier to see what happens after the split.
 3. Open the column menu for `Artist`, choose **Edit cells → Split multi-valued cells…**.
-Enter the seperator `,` in the box, and click OK.
-Ignore the opther options.
+Enter the separator `,` in the box, and click OK.
+Ignore the other options.
 4. OpenRefine now divides each cell containing multiple artists into separate rows.
 The total number of rows increases, but the record count stays constant.
 5. Create a **Text facet** on `Artist` again.
 This time you will see the names of individual artists listed separately.
 Each can now be counted and selected on its own.